-Just like for Facetime, the first step is to create an Apple ID if you haven't already.
-Click here to create an Apple ID online, or create one on your iOS device by going to Settings > iCloud > Create a new Apple ID.
+- Just like for FaceTime, the first step is to create an Apple ID if you haven't already.
+You can check out this article from Apple to learn how to create an Apple ID online, or create one on your iOS device by going to Settings > iCloud > Create a new Apple ID.

-Next go to Settings > Messages and turn on iMessage, using the switch at the top of the page.
+- Next go to your phone's Settings > Messages and turn on iMessage, using the switch at the top of the page.
 If the switch is already green, it's already on.
-Keep the Send as SMS switch off, as seen below.
+Make sure to keep the Send as SMS switch off, as seen below.

 - Now you'll be able to use TextNow and iMessage separately.